goblint/analyzer/README.md

 2. Make sure the following are installed: `git patch m4 autoconf libgmp-dev libmpfr-dev`.
 3. Run `make setup` to install OCaml and dependencies via opam.
 4. Run `make` to build Goblint itself.
+5. Run `make install` to install Goblint into the opam switch for usage via switch's `PATH`.

 ### MacOS
 1. Install GCC with `brew install gcc` (first run `xcode-select --install` if you don't want to build it from source).
 Goblint requires GCC while macOS's default `cpp` is Clang, which will not work.